 It is not always possible to restore deleted content, but there are some options available that can be tried depending on the type of content that was deleted and what changes have been made since the deletion.

 Ctrl + Z or Cmd + Z

 In some cases, you can hit Ctrl + Z (PC) or Cmd + Z (Mac) to immediately undo a change.
 This includes changes to text when you’re still in a text editor and some changes to question settings in the editing pane.

 Other types of changes, such as deleting a question or manipulating the Survey Flow, cannot be undone with Ctrl + Z.

 You can restore content that has been moved to your trash.
 See the Trash/Unused Questions section above for more details.

 Not in Survey Flow

-If you delete a block from your Survey Flow, all the data from all the questions in the block are removed from your dataset.
+If you delete a block from your Survey Flow, all the data from all the questions in the block are removed from your data set.
 The block is not completely deleted, however.
-If you scroll to the bottom of your survey editor, you will see the block with a red notice “Not in Survey Flow”.
+If you scroll to the bottom of your survey editor, you will see the block with a red “Not in Survey Flow.”

-You can add the block back into your survey (and thus add your results back to your dataset) by returning to your Survey Flow and adding a Block element, setting the block to be the one you deleted.
+You can add the block back into your survey (and thus add your results back to your dataset) by returning to your Survey Flow, adding a Block element, and selecting the block to be the one you deleted.